 Pelican Elite Ice Chests hit the mark in just about every regard: they are extremely tough, comes with lots of great features, hold ice like champs, and look great.
 But this does come at a cost: the price.

 Pelican Coolers are well into the premium price tier.
 While they still aren’t quite as expensive as the granddaddy of them all, Yeti, they are still quite pricey.
 This is particularly true as you scale up to the larger sizes.
 You will enjoy tons of storage space and incredible ice retention, but be prepared to pay a large chunk of change for it!

 Pelican and Yeti Coolers are two of the “old school” cooler brands.
 They both have been around for just about as long as high-end rotomolded coolers have been popular.
 And the fact that they are still around after all of those years shows that they know what they are doing when it comes to designing coolers.

 But which is better between Pelican Coolers and Yeti Coolers?

-Both models actually have a lot in common.
+Both models have a lot in common.
 They each offer a huge range of products and sizes to choose from.
 These include wheeled and wheel-less coolers, soft coolers, and drinkware.
-In addition, they come with great customer support, accessories, and customization options.
+Also, they come with great customer support, accessories, and customization options.